brikis98/terratest/docs/_docs/04_community/contributing.md

 Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)).
 This ensures the documentation stays up to date and allows you to think through the problem at a high level before you get lost in the weeds of coding.

+The documentation is built with Jekyll and hosted on the Github Pages from `docs` folder on `master` branch.
+Check out [Terratest website](https://github.com/gruntwork-io/terratest/tree/master/docs#working-with-the-documentation) to learn more about working with the documentation.

 ### Update the tests